Beginner’s Guide to Digital Marketing Report Types

 Are you struggling to organize your marketing metrics?
-Marketers usually find themselves scrambling to pull data from many different resources such as Google Analytics, Facebook, Shopify, Salesforce, and others.
+Marketers usually find themselves scrambling to pull data from many different resources slike Google Analytics, Facebook, Shopify, Salesforce, and others.

 In this post we provide an overview of the steps you can take now to build an efficient reporting structure.